DBCLS

 search_chembl_molecule

-Search ChEMBL molecules and compounds
+Search ChEMBL molecules and bioactive compounds.

 search_chembl_target

-Search ChEMBL protein targets
+Search ChEMBL protein targets and drug targets.

 search_pdb_entity

-Search PDBj entries (structures, chemical components, peptides)
+Search PDBj entries including structures, chemical components, and peptides.

 search_reactome_entity

-Search Reactome pathways and reactions
+Search Reactome pathways and biological reactions.

 search_rhea_entity

-Search Rhea biochemical reactions
+Search Rhea biochemical reactions by keyword.

-Search MeSH medical concepts and terms
+Search MeSH medical concepts, descriptors, and controlled vocabulary terms.

-SPARQL Query Tool
+⚡ SPARQL Query

 run_sparql

-ID Conversion Tools (TogoID)
+🔄 ID Conversion (TogoID)

 togoid_convertId